Planning for Safe Drinking Water During a Disaster

 Community Points of Distribution

-In 2025, the Town will be installing steel storage containers with decorative screening at three locations in Sidney:
+The Town installed steel storage containers with decorative screening at three locations in Sidney:

 The containers will serve as Community Points of Distribution for safe drinking water, with the option for expansion to distribute other emergency supplies.